DPO-Group/DPO_WooCommerce/dpo-group-for-woocommerce/readme.txt

-=== DPO Group for WooCommerce ===
+=== DPO Pay for WooCommerce ===
 Contributors: appinlet
-Tags: ecommerce, e-commerce, woocommerce, automattic, payment, dpo, dpo group, app inlet, credit card, payment request Requires at least: 5.6
+Tags: ecommerce, e-commerce, woocommerce, automattic, payment, dpo, dpo pay, dpo group, app inlet, credit card, payment request
+Requires at least: 5.6
-Tested up to: 5.9
+Tested up to: 6.1
-Requires PHP: 7.4
+Requires PHP: 8.0
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-This is the official DPO Group extension to receive payments for WooCommerce.
+This is the official DPO Pay extension to receive payments for WooCommerce.

 == Description ==

-The DPO Group plugin for WooCommerce lets you accept online payments, including credit and debit cards, digital wallets and other payment methods.
+The DPO Pay plugin for WooCommerce lets you accept online payments, including credit and debit cards, digital wallets and other payment methods.

-== Why Choose DPO Group? ==
+== Why Choose DPO Pay? ==

 We provide a secure checkout experience for your shoppers with a wealth of payment methods to choose from, knowing that intelligent fraud protection engines monitor your transactions around the clock.

 == FAQ's ==

-= Does this require a DPO Group merchant account? =
+= Does this require a DPO Pay merchant account? =

 Yes!
-You need to sign up with DPO Group to receive a Company Token key and other details for this gateway to function.
+You need to sign up with DPO Pay to receive a Company Token key and other details for this gateway to function.
 You can do so at [dpogroup.com/get-started/](https://dpogroup.com/get-started/) or by emailing [sales1@dpogroup.com](mailto:sales1@dpogroup.com).

 = Does this require an SSL certificate? =